prkhr-g/menu/README.md

 # menu

-created a frontend design of menu using checkbox element but not javascript
+created a frontend design of a non-functional menu using checkbox element but not javascript.